 Saving for a down payment is the foundational first step on the path to homeownership, and for many, it can feel like the most daunting challenge.
 The good news is that with a clear strategy, consistent discipline, and the right information, this goal is more achievable than you might think.
-This comprehensive guide will walk you through a step-by-step process to build your down payment fund and confidently take the first step onto the property ladder.

 Step 1: Deconstruct Your Savings Target